Data & Analytics

 If the data is publicly accessible, Google Sheets has a set of IMPORT functions depending on the format of the data source:

-Google Forms is well integrated into the G Suite, which also includes Google Sheets.
-If there is already an existing Google Form or Google Forms with their corresponding Google Sheets spreadsheet where the results are continuously being stored, you can import the data through the IMPORTRANGE function.
+If there is already an existing Google Form or Google Forms with their corresponding spreadsheet where the results are continuously being stored, you can import the responses through the IMPORTRANGE function directly to your dashboard in Google Sheets.
 The IMPORTRANGE function is discussed here: 3 Easy Ways to Import Data from Another Workbook in Google Sheets

 Chances are, there are already existing Google Sheets add-ons for a specific service you are using.
-If not, you can dive a little into the technical side of things by checking the API connector add-ons available, and then connecting them to the Google Sheets by using the API.
+If not, you can dive a little into the technical side of things by checking the Google API connector add-ons available, and then connecting them using the API.

-Once you manage to import relevant data to your spreadsheet, how would you be able to visualize it?
-Here are some of the Google Sheets functions and features you will find useful.
+Once you manage to import all the data to your Google spreadsheet dashboard, how would you be able to visualize it?

 We have prepared a set of tutorials for you to further harness the power of the Pivot Table: